wrshoemaker/I529-Group-Projects/Project3/README.md

 ### Pruning algorithm to calcualte probabilty for each column in the alignment
 Recurring calculation of probability of subtree rooted in Xi.

+###Calculate the probability to observe this alignment
-### Forward algorithm to sum probabilities of each column
+sum possibilities of A,C,G,T for each column and do multiplication